Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 ### Intended Use - DONE

-- **Describe the business value of your group’s best remediated model**: This model is not intended to generate any value for business purposes.
+- **Describe the business value of your group’s best remediated model**: This model is not intended to generate any value for commercial/business purposes.
 - **Describe how your group’s best remediated model is designed to be used**: This model is designed solely for educational purposes.
 - **Describe the intended users for your group’s best remediated model**: This model is designed for students and individuals interested in learning about bias in machine learning models.
 - **State whether your group’s best remediated model can or cannot be used for any additional purposes**: Our model cannot be used for any additional purposes.
 Any use beyond an educational example is out-of-scope.

-### Training Data
+### Training Data - STARTED

-NOTES: Have External Link to data
+- **State the source of training data**: [GW DNSC 6330 Class Github Training Data Zip](https://github.com/jphall663/GWU_rml/tree/master/assignments/data), email `jphall@gwu.edu` for more information

-∗ **State the source of training data**:
+- **State how training data was divided into training and validation data**: 70% training and 30% validation
-∗ **State how training data was divided into training and validation data**:
+- **State the number of rows in training and validation data**: 112253 training rows and 48085 validation rows
-∗ **State the number of rows in training and validation data**:
+- **Define the meaning of all training data columns**:
-∗ **Define the meaning of all training data columns**:
+- **Define the meaning of all engineered columns**:

-∗ **Define the meaning of all engineered columns**:
+NOTE: UPDATE WITH Data dictionary is in assignment 1

 * Data dictionary:

 | Name | Modeling Role | Measurement Level| Description|
 | ---- | ------------- | ---------------- | ---------- |